doriantsolak/dpk-rs/README.md

 - Then `git clone https://github.com/doriantsolak/dpk-rs.git` to download the necessary files

-- and `cd dpk-rs && git checkout --track origin/tab-based_UI && cargo run -r` to build the executeable
+- and `cd dpk-rs && cargo run -r` to build and run the executeable